Nonsurgical and surgical techniques relieve the numbness and pain associated with carpal tunnel syndrome.

 Carpal tunnel syndrome occurs when the nerve that runs from the forearm into the palm of the hand becomes squeezed at the wrist.
 This nerve, called the median nerve, controls sensations to the palm side of the thumb and fingers.
 The carpal tunnel is a narrow, rigid passageway of ligament and bones at the base of the hand that houses the median nerve and tendons.
 Sometimes, thickening from irritated tendons or other swelling narrows the tunnel and compresses the median nerve.
 The result may be pain, weakness, or numbness in the hand and wrist that radiates up the forearm.

-Between two and six percent of the general population suffer from carpal tunnel syndrome, Dr. Taylor says.
+Between 2 and 6% of the general population suffer from carpal tunnel syndrome, Dr. Taylor says.
 While the condition historically has been associated with secretarial work, it isn’t necessarily job-related.

 “There are many other underlying factors that can contribute to the development of carpal tunnel syndrome and its symptoms,” she says.
 Symptoms can be worsened by repetitive movements, but physiology plays a big role.
 Hormonal changes, pregnancy, a thyroid condition, diabetes, and other conditions have also been associated with carpal tunnel syndrome.

 The first step, Dr. Taylor says, is to determine the cause of the pain, tingling, weakness, or numbness that are often the first clues to carpal tunnel syndrome.
 “People are likely to notice these symptoms when they’re driving or blow-drying their hair—the vibration sensations can be very irritating,” she says.
 “They also commonly report symptoms at night—with hand pain that may make it difficult to get a good night’s sleep.”

 Diagnosis will likely involve a physical exam, medical history, nerve studies, and possibly lab tests to evaluate for any underlying conditions.